hnjw-png/battleships/README.md

 ## The function that stops you from selecting coordinates outside of the board game.

 * You will be prompted that you have clicked outside the board and asked to make another guess.
+*
 * You will be informed if you guess correctly.
+*
 * There are 2 ships to be found.

 ## You didnt sink the ships

 * You have 5 chances to choose correctly, before the game restarts.

+* Right now the user has to manually reset the game.

 # Improvements.